vitorh45/agro/README.md

 ## Live version

 There a version deployed on Render.com.
 The base url is `https://agro-qxlx.onrender.com` and the swagger docs is `https://agro-qxlx.onrender.com/docs/swagger`.
 It's a small instance.
 Use it smart for simple tests purpose.

+## Postman collections
+There four files with Postman collection of requests and environments to test the requests locally with and without docker and the current live version.
+Import the files inside the Postman.